-- The board of a listed The Board believes that attracting and retaining the right calibre of personnel at the Board, Executive and employee level is critical to ensure the Group is able to pursue its strategic objectives. - The PCRC assists the Board to achieve this.
+The Board believes that attracting and retaining the right calibre of personnel at the Board, Executive and employee level is critical to ensure the Group is able to pursue its strategic objectives.

+The PCRC assists the Board to achieve this.
 Its role and function are set out in its Charter, a copy of which is available on the Company's website.
-The PCRC responsibilities include: - committee which: (1) has at least three members, a majority of have reviewing the Company's Diversity and Inclusion Policy and progress against measurable diversity and inclusion objectives;
+The PCRC responsibilities include: